yuzu-emu/yuzu-emu.github.io/site/content/entry/yuzu-progress-report-may-2023/index.md

 While investigating bugs related to `Tears of the Kingdom`, a copy-paste error hidden in the code for 3 years was also found.
 In the shader recompilation code, [Rodrigo](https://github.com/ReinUsesLisp) copied over the wrong value from one line to the next.
-This is another interesting case of the problem not being an issue until now, as no one noticed this bug until Zelda needed rescuing, again...
+This is another interesting case of the problem not being an issue until now, as no one noticed this bug until Zelda needed rescuing again...
 By {{< gh-hovercard "10459" "changing a single character," >}} byte[] solved the terrain gaps that could be spotted from a distance all over the map, but most noticeably in The Depths.

 {{< single-title-imgs-compare